pietervdvn/MapComplete/Docs/Layers/assisted_repair.md

 ### facebook
 Shows and asks for the facebook handle
-The question is `What is the facebook page of of {title()}?` *{link(Facebook page,&LBRACEcontact:facebook&RBRACE,,,)}<div class='subtle text-sm'>Facebook is known to harm mental health, manipulate public opinion and cause hate.
+The question is `What is the facebook page of of {title()}?` *{link(Facebook page,&LBRACEcontact:facebook&RBRACE,,,,)}<div class='subtle text-sm'>Facebook is known to harm mental health, manipulate public opinion and cause hate.
 Try to use healthier alternatives</div>* is shown if `contact:facebook` is set